VT 251: A Flatlander's Guide to Visiting Burlington

 Walk around UVM (University of Vermont)

 Many folks visiting Burlington are doing so to check out the state's flagship University.
 Even if you aren't planning to take an official tour offered through the admissions department, it's a nice campus and walk.
+UVM is one of the oldest public universities in the US (established in 1791).

 Take a boat ride to learn about Burlington & Lake Champlain.
 Cruises leave from Waterfront Park and require reservations.
 I've tried both of these and they are both excellent; just different: